William Ruto: Presidency

-President Ruto made his debut address to the United Nations General Assembly (UNGA) as a head of state on 21 September 2022, days after arriving in New York from London where he had attended the state funeral of the late Queen Elizabeth II.
-He nodded to President Biden’s “Build Back Better” domestic plan, proposing a global effort toward “building back better from the bottom upward.”
-The goal, he said, should be “including the marginalized, working majority in the economic mainstream.”
-Other themes he addressed were; the expansion of the representation of Africa on the U.N.
-Security Council, increased investment in Africa continent, “moving Africa from aid to investment”, tapping “the ever-bustling” human capital for economic prosperity and a concerted effort towards tackling climate change in the world.
+Two days later, on 21 September 2022, President Ruto made his debut address as head of state to the United Nations General Assembly (UNGA) in New York.
+He nodded to President Biden's "Build Back Better" domestic plan, proposing a global effort toward "building back better from the bottom upward."
+The goal, he said, should be "including the marginalized, working majority in the economic mainstream."
+Other themes he addressed were the expansion of the representation of Africa on the U.N.
+Security Council, increased investment in the African continent, "moving Africa from aid to investment", tapping "the ever-bustling" human capital for economic prosperity and a concerted effort towards tackling climate change in the world.

-In September 2022, he said that the Horn of Africa is experiencing its worst drought in 40 years, adding that "3.1 million people are facing severe drought" in Kenya alone.
+In September 2022, he said that the Horn of Africa was experiencing its worst drought in 40 years, adding that "3.1 million people are facing severe drought" in Kenya alone.

 Asked about the ongoing Tigray War in northern Ethiopia between government forces and Tigray rebels, Ruto said that "whatever happens in Ethiopia gets to Kenya".

-Speaking about the Somali Civil War, he said that “Kenyan troops will come back home as soon as we're done with the assignment that we have in Somalia.”
+Speaking about the Somali Civil War, he said that "Kenyan troops will come back home as soon as we're done with the assignment that we have in Somalia."

 In November 2022 Ruto's government launched the Hustler Fund, a loan program to grant immediate loans to Kenyan citizens.

-It decides to launch a large-scale programme of privatisation of public enterprises.
+In 2023 Ruto proposed a large-scale privatisation of public enterprises, noting that it is not economically viable to keep pumping government resources into sustaining those corporations.

+On 25 June 2024 at least five people were killed when public order broke down over tax protests.
+Ruto proposed several tax rises because more than half of its annual tax revenues are spent to service debt.
+The increased taxes are proposed "on everything from car ownership and financial transactions to sanitary pads."